jsoverson/workshop-reverse-engineering/README.md

 ## Welcome

-Hi!
-This workshop is designed to walk you through two major concepts critical for reverse engineering web applications.
-There are different ways to reverse engineer any software, these techniques are based on my experience that the only truly effective way of analyzing and controlling web application is to
+This workshop walks participants through two major concepts critical for reverse engineering web applications.
+There are different ways to reverse engineer any software -- these techniques are a result of 15 years of experience both defeating applications and building software to protect against applications from being defeated.
+The most effective way of analyzing and controlling web applications is to:

 1) Reuse as much application code as possible.
 2) Intercept, modify, and simulate system or browser APIs.
 3) Drive a browser programmatically.

-Other methods may involve compiling a custom browser, managing a reverse proxy, or working with a snapshot of an application and creating software around that.
+Other methods may involve compiling a custom browser, managing a reverse proxy, or working with a snapshot of an application.
-Each of those techniques are effective but are very dependent on both the application and browser staying the same for long which is very rarely something you can rely on.
+Each of those techniques are effective but are dependent on both the application and browser staying the same for an extended duration which you can't rely on with modern web sites.

-The techniques I use are meant to leverage the latest versions of the world's most popular browser and to extract as much information from existing application code as possible.
+These labs leverage the production version of Chrome, the world's most popular browser, and the Shift suite of JavaScript tools.

 ### Lab Series 1 - Programmatic transformation of JavaScript

-JavaScript is the primary language you will experience on the internet and it is served in a raw but often mangled form.
+JavaScript is the primary language that drives web pages.
+You can observe it raw but often mangled by build processes, compilers, and optimizers.
 Having executable source code available allows us to use existing source code parsers and transformation tools for our analysis.
-By programmtically extracting utility functions and modifying JavaScript to publicly expose private data structures we can more easily create a software that manipulates an application's behavior.
+By programmtically extracting application level functions and modifying JavaScript to publicly expose private data structures we can create a software that closely manipulates an application's behavior.

 ### Lab Series 2 - Programmatic control of a web browser